TikTok Contortionist Sofie Dossi Stuns As Kelianne Stankus Does A Handstand On Her Stomach

 A large number of commenters also noticed that the setting of Sofie’s video appeared to be the new home of members of The Hype House, a collective of content creators that includes Addison Rae Easterling, Avani Gregg, Chase Hudson, and Tony Lopez.
 Many fans asked Sofie if she has joined the group, but she didn’t respond to their queries.

-As reported by Just Jared, Sofie rose to fame when she finished in the top ten on the 2016 season of America’s Got Talent, which was won by musician Grace VanderWaal.
+As reported by Just Jared, Sofie rose to fame when she finished in the top 10 on the 2016 season of America’s Got Talent, which was won by musician Grace VanderWaal.